mbernste/mbernste.github.io/_posts/2021-10-27-vector_spaces.md

 **The real numbers**

-It turns out that the real numbers themselves are themselves a vector space (when equipped with standard addition and multiplication) in which the real numbers are both vectors and scalars!
+It turns out that the real numbers are themselves a vector space (when equipped with standard addition and multiplication).
+In this vector space, the real numbers are both the vectors and the scalars!
 This example may be a bit trivial and silly; however, I like it because it highlights the generality of the definition of a vector space.
-In the vector space consisting of real numbers, the number zero acts as the zero vector.
+In the vector space consisting of the real numbers, the number zero acts as the zero vector.

 **Matrices**